VladimirBalun/OLSystem/Database/README.md

 ## How to import database for OLSystem
 For import database on your computer, you will need to have MySQL server and download file *database.sql* in current directory.
-Assuming you're on a Linux or Windows console:
+Assuming you're on a Linux, Windows and OSX console:

     mysql -u <username> -p<password> <databasename> < <filename.sql> // template
     mysql -u root -padmin OLSystem < database.sql                    // example